Skip to main content

 Causes of allergic rhinitis

-The immune system is your body's natural defence against illness and infection.
+The immune system defends your body against illness and infection.
 If you have allergic rhinitis, your immune system reacts to an allergen as if it's harmful.

-Your cells release chemicals that cause the mucous membrane (the inside layer of your nose) to become swollen.
+Your cells release chemicals that swell the mucous membrane (the inside layer of your nose).
 Your body produces too much mucus.

 Common allergens that cause allergic rhinitis include: